When is Force Excessive?

 (3) whether the suspect is actively resisting arrest or attempting to flee.

 In short, the “excessive force” analysis is a sliding scale, with more serious or risky situations generally justifying a faster, more dramatic use of force.
 On the other hand, the law — at least in the Ninth Circuit — is clear that when there is no call for the use of force, any use of force, even relatively minimal force, is “excessive.”
 See, for example, Headwaters Forest Defense v.
 County of Humbolt, 240 F.3d 1185, 1199 (9th Cir.
 2000) and Lolli v.
 County of Orange 351 F.3d 410, 417 (9th Cir.
 2003).
+What might be reasonable in one context can amount to police brutality in another context.

 Related Post: Preserving Excessive Force Claims in “Resisting Arrest” Cases After Lemos v.
 County of Sonoma, Sept.
 16, 2022